angelawong3/pet-tracker/README.md

-# mvp - My Valuable Pet
+# MVP - My Valuable Pet

 ## Description

 This application has been designed by team-express for coding bootcamp at the University of Birmingham.
-This full-stack application has been designed with pet owners in mind, allowing the user to add their pets to their account & store information such as their pets weight & next appointment.
+This full-stack application has been designed with pet owners in mind, giving the user the ability to keep track of all their pets needs and data.

 ## Table of Contents